Sthuthi11/Task-Manager-App/README.md

-A Simple Task Manager App created in Android Studio (Java)

 Working:-
 - New users can register and then login to the app
 - The tasks along with their decription and date have to be added